Godot: How to create sprite sheets the easy way

 func _process(delta):

-# play animation while right cursor key is pressed
+# Play animation while right cursor key is pressed

 if Input.is_action_pressed("ui_right"):